MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-quickstart.md

 Azure Stack HCI requires a connection to Azure, and you'll need Azure Active Directory permissions to complete the registration.
 If you don't already have them, ask your Azure AD administrator to either grant permissions or delegate them to you.
 See [Connect Azure Stack HCI to Azure](register-with-azure.md) for more information.
 Once registered, the cluster connects automatically in the background.

-## Validate the cluster

-After registering the cluster, you should [run cluster validation tests](validate.md) to catch any hardware or configuration issues.

 ## Next steps

-In this quickstart, you created an Azure Stack HCI cluster, registered it with Azure, and validated that the cluster is ready to go into production.
+In this quickstart, you created an Azure Stack HCI cluster and registered it with Azure.
 You are now ready to [Create volumes](../manage/create-volumes.md) and then [Create virtual machines](../manage/vm.md).